API java : Condition

 An implementation is required to clearly document the semantics and guarantees provided by each of the waiting methods, and when an implementation does support interruption of thread suspension then it must obey the interruption semantics as defined in this interface.

 As interruption generally implies cancellation, and checks for interruption are often infrequent, an implementation can favor responding to an interrupt over normal method return.
-This is true even if it can be shown that the interrupt occurred after another action may have unblocked the thread.
+This is true even if it can be shown that the interrupt occurred after another action that may have unblocked the thread.
 An implementation should document this behavior.

 Since: